anima-wg/anima-brski-prm/draft-ietf-anima-brski-prm.md

 ~~~~
 {: #raer title='Example of trigger to create a PER' artwork-align="left"}

+This document specifies the request of a generic certificate with no CSR attributes provided to the pledge.
+If specific attributes in the certificate are required, they have to be inserted by the issuing RA/CA.
+How the HTTP POST can be used to provide CSR attributes is out of scope for this specification."

 ### Pledge Enrollment-Request (PER) - Response {#PER-response}

 In the following the enrollment is described as initial enrollment with an empty HTTP POST body.

-Upon receiving the enrollment trigger, the pledge SHALL construct the PER as authenticated self-contained object.
+Upon receiving the PER  trigger, the pledge SHALL construct the PER as authenticated self-contained object.
 The CSR already assures POP of the private key corresponding to the contained public key.
-In addition, based on the additional signature using the IDevID, POI is provided.
+In addition, based on the PER signature using the IDevID, POI is provided.
 Here, a JOSE object is being created in which the body utilizes the YANG module ietf-ztp-types with the grouping for csr-grouping for the CSR as defined in {{I-D.ietf-netconf-sztp-csr}}.

 Depending on the capability of the pledge, it constructs the pledge enrollment-request (PER) as plain PKCS#10.